48 Hours in Aruba

 My view from my palapa.

 I thought that maybe their country motto should be “We’ve got great water.” instead of their “One Happy Island” motto – or their latest – “Be Safe…Be in Aruba”.
-I personally think that last motto is a marketing disaster.
+I personally think that the last motto is a marketing disaster.
 Do you really want to remind people that they should be safe – or happy?
 Stick to happy Aruba.
-Regardless – I love it when locals are proud of their home – and even their drinking water.
-And my 3 days spent on Aruba were water filled and also pretty happy – so it lived up to it’s reputation!
+Regardless – I love it when locals are proud of their homes – and even their drinking water.
+And my 3 days spent in Aruba were water-filled and also pretty happy – so it lived up to its reputation!

 Resort for Relaxing and Romancing